Use this simple, 7-step process to declutter your home and create a simplified, more minimalist home you’ll love!

 Tackling your three highest priority areas first will not only make life a lot easier and less stressful.
 But it will also free up a significant amount of time that can be used to continue decluttering.
 Making it a lot easier to see the process of decluttering through.

 After listing your top 3 highest priority spaces, continue ranking all the spaces in your home from highest to lowest priority to declutter.

 Don’t forget to take action!

-Step 3: Do a quick sweep through the whole house
+Step 3: Do a whole house clutter sweep

 Step 5: Declutter somewhere easy

-Step 7: Follow your plan and work through your whole house.
+Step 7: Follow your plan and keep going

-Now that you’ve had success decluttering the area of your house that causes you the most stress, keep following your plan to work through the rest of your house.
-Work from highest to lowest priority.
-Continue to schedule and devote time to decluttering.
-Make your decluttering work a priority in your schedule.
-Hold yourself accountable to it and follow through.
+Now that you’ve had success decluttering the area of your home that causes you the most stress, keep following your plan to work through the rest of your spaces.

 Work from highest to lowest priority to declutter.
 Continue scheduling and holding yourself accountable to your decluttering times.

 Take before and after pictures of your spaces so you can easily see what a difference your decluttering efforts are making.
 Not only will seeing the changes in your home keep you feeling motivated.
 But it’s also a great way to track your progress if you’re doing a little decluttering at a time and don’t have an immediate and dramatic before and after to keep you encouraged.